capultra/capultra.github.io/_posts/2011-12-19-back-in-the-gym.md

 tags: []
 comments: []
 ---

-<p>This morning I did my first weights workout since my Grade 3 AC joint separation 5 weeks ago. &nbsp;I didn't push it hard, the point was to start building some strength slowly while trying to avoid further injury. &nbsp;Most of the weights were around my previous warmup levels. i.e. around 60%.</p>
+This morning I did my first weights workout since my Grade 3 AC joint separation 5 weeks ago.
+I didn't push it hard, the point was to start building some strength slowly while trying to avoid further injury.
+Most of the weights were around my previous warmup levels. i.e. around 60%.

-<p>I was focusing on my legs and back, so the exercises were: Squats, bent-over rows, seated rows, deadlift, incline press. &nbsp;I tried doing some lat pulldowns but there was way too much movement in the AC joint for my comfort. &nbsp;I was surprised I was able to deadlift at all but it was quite comfortable. &nbsp;The rowing exercises required the most concentration to keep the joint stable, as did the incline press.</p>
+I was focusing on my legs and back, so the exercises were: Squats, bent-over rows, seated rows, deadlift, incline press.
+I tried doing some lat pulldowns but there was way too much movement in the AC joint for my comfort.
+I was surprised I was able to deadlift at all but it was quite comfortable.
+The rowing exercises required the most concentration to keep the joint stable, as did the incline press.

-<p>I'll probably stick with this routine three times a week for a month or so, gradually increasing the weights. &nbsp;I hope to be back to my pre-injury strength by the end of January.</p>
+I'll probably stick with this routine three times a week for a month or so, gradually increasing the weights.
+I hope to be back to my pre-injury strength by the end of January.